 My poor fig tree has been up against it.
 It suffered severe dieback two winters ago and has never been quite the same.
 On the advice of a couple of experienced gardeners, I pruned it nearly to the ground.
 And while it has grown back, it is now more bush than tree.
 There are plenty of little figs on its branches, but the fruit has been slow to develop and it is unlikely that more than a handful will ripen before the weather turns cold.

 On the upside, the tree (or bush) has lots of healthy leaves.
 The other day, an Instagram friend named Carla posted a picture of fig leaves steeping in milk.
 She was infusing the milk to make fig leaf gelato.
-I asked her about it in a comment and she pointed me to this blog post.
+I asked her about it in a comment and she pointed me to this post from the blog Saffron Strands.

 I have only ever used fig leaves as a garnish for cheese platters, though I have seen recipes that call for grilling or roasting fish wrapped in fig leaves, or using the leaves to infuse rice.
 They are said to impart a delicate coconut flavor.
 With that in mind, I decided to add coconut milk to the base for my fig leaf gelato.
 I had previously added coconut milk to pineapple sorbetto with good results, so why not here?
 I scraped in the seeds from half a vanilla bean and, on the suggestion of my daughter, sprinkled in a little ground cinnamon.
 (She had walked past the stove, taken a whiff and said, “I’ll bet cinnamon would be good in here.”
 Who was I to argue?)

 Once the milk mixture was hot, I removed it from the heat, tucked in the fig leaves, and covered the pot.
 I wasn’t sure how many fig leaves to use, so I winged it and put in five large ones.
 I let them steep for a couple of hours while I ran errands.